emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/11-raster-reproject-in-r.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Reproject, then Plot a Digital Terrain Model
+## Challenge 1: Reproject, then Plot a Digital Terrain Model

 Create a map of the
 [San Joaquin Experimental Range](https://www.neonscience.org/field-sites/field-sites-map/SJER)